modus-x/sip_core/doc/trace/tracepoints.rst

 available in the kernel.

 For example, tracepoints are buffered in a ring buffer that is shared with a consumer daemon.
-Thus, Jami is not slow down by I/O operations like with regular text logging.
+Thus, sip_core is not slow down by I/O operations like with regular text logging.
 This makes some scenario much more reproducible.
-Also, since the traces are in shared memory, even if Jami crashes the last traces are still available to be consumed by the daemon
+Also, since the traces are in shared memory, even if sip_core crashes the last traces are still available to be consumed by the daemon

 For the contextual information, these can come from performance counters such